-At the start of his career, Jack played many of the “song and dance man” roles: Billy Lawlor in 4nd Street, Billy Buck Chandler in My One And Only, Dick in Dames At Sea, and Constantine in Hollywood/Ukraine.
-Moving into character work, regionally Jack has played Henry Ford twice in Ragtime, Scuttle and Grimsby in separate productions of The Little Mermaid, Bert Barry in 42nd Street, Rooster in Annie, Enoch Snow in Carousel, Claude Upson in Mame, Rudolph twice in Hello, Dolly!, Amos Bellomy in The Fantasticks and Ewart Dunlop in many productions of The Music Man - a role he has played close to 800 times.
+At the start of his career, Jack played many of the “song and dance man” roles: Billy Lawlor in 42nd Street, Billy Buck Chandler in My One And Only, Dick in Dames At Sea, and Constantine in Hollywood/Ukraine.
+Moving into character work, regionally Jack has played Henry Ford twice in Ragtime, Scuttle and Grimsby in separate productions of The Little Mermaid, Bert Barry in 42nd Street, Rooster in Annie, Enoch Snow in Carousel, Claude Upson in Mame, Rudolph twice in Hello, Dolly!, Amos Bellomy in The Fantasticks, Monsieur Baurel in An American In Paris and Ewart Dunlop in many productions of The Music Man - a role he has played close to 800 times.

 Recordings include Pipe Dream, Girl Crazy, Strike Up the Band, The Music Man, Young Frankenstein, Face the Music, and his first solo CD, This Heart of Mine.